-- chocolate bars (4 to 8), cookie crumbs (1 to 2 cups), fudge or caramel sauce (maybe a cup) for middle layer
+- chocolate bars (4 to 8), cookie crumbs (1 to 2 cups), or fudge or caramel sauce (about a cup) for middle layer

-- frozen whipped topping (about one 500ml container) for top layer
+- frozen whipped topping (about one 500ml container), for the top layer

 - chocolate shavings, additional cookie crumbs, additional crushed chocolate bars or chopped nuts or sprinkles for the top